 Proverbs 13:1 is a great reminder of this: “The wisest of women builds her house, but folly with her own hands tears it down.”

 10. A Godly woman is kind

-Kindness is one of the characteristics of a godly woman that seems simple.
-However, it difficult to implement at times.
-Many women quarrel and cause division, sometimes without meaning to.
 I’ve noticed that when men have disagreements, they often get over them quickly and move on.
-Women hold more tightly to grudges at times.
-Maybe its because we are more connected to our feelings and emotions.
-But we must be willing to set these aside for the virtue of kindness.
+Women sometimes hold more tightly to grudges.
+Maybe it’s because we are more connected to our feelings and emotions, but we must be willing to set these aside for the virtue of kindness.

 Remember Euodia and Syntyche in Philippians 4?
 Paul encourages these quarreling women to “agree in the Lord.”
 Although commended for their hard work for the Gospel, they are remembered for their contentious spirit with one another.

 Do you work hard in the church but find it difficult to forgive and show love to those who have wronged you?
 It may be that, like Euodia and Syntyche, people will remember your unkind attitudes more than your acts of service.
 Don’t let unkindness reign in your spirit and ruin your influence.